ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 6. Run the VI and look at the **Actual Frame Rate (fps)** indicator and note the FPS displayed is slightly lower than before.
 This is because there are more packets being sent and more minimum delays being added to each frame.

-TODO: Delete these subsections?
-### Controlling timing with line start/end packets
-### Controlling timing without line start/end packets

 ## Evenly spacing long packets to fill the entire time window for a frame
-TODO: Show how after deciding on the framerate you can get very close to the framerate by increasing the line blanking cycles until the actual fps is very close to the desired frame rate while leaving the desired frame rate control at 1000.
-This will make the remaining frame period very small and evenly space out the line packets within the frame period.

 This tutorial is going to show you how to adjust the interpacket delay to spread the line packets out evenly throughout the frame period.
-We will use the TDMS file Viewer to look at the packets and see how we can adjust the timing to achieve a 30 FPS TDMS file.
+You will use the TDMS file Viewer to look at the packets and see how you can adjust the timing to achieve a 30 FPS TDMS file.

 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.